ICI3D/MMED/projects/dengueTrials.md

 		* ‘Catalytic’ model approaches should be approachable for all participants

-	* This project *will not* include mosquitoes or mosquito population dynamics :D
+	* This project *will not* include mosquitoes or mosquito population dynamics 😀

 		* Folks can certainly take than and run with it, but that creates considerable complexity